gadget78/xahl-node/README.md

 where it should then give you a confirmation of "found allow list from past install, will add these to the allowlist;" and list the found IPs

-if not these can be added either manually (one at a time) at this point, or afterwards as a pasted in block to the file nginx_allowlist.conf
+if these are not detected, or you hav them saved previously, you can add IPs either manually (one at a time) at this point, or afterwards as a pasted in block to the file nginx_allowlist.conf

 ### only needs a single domain name

-so in older versions, you would need two to three "domain names", comprising of 1 A record (using a IP) and 2 CNAMES (using names)
+so in older versions, you would of needed two to three "(sub)domain names", comprising of 1 A record (using a IP) and 2 CNAMES (using names)

-this build only needs ONE,
+this build now only needs ONE,

-and that ONE domain can be a root domain, like `youdomain.com`, or a subdomain, like `subdomain.yourdomain.com` or say `wss.yourdomain.com`
+and that ONE domain can be a root domain, like `youdomain.com`, or a subdomain, like `subdomain.yourdomain.com` or stay with the old type domain `wss.yourdomain.com`

 this ONE domain does need to be a "A Record", so thats a domain that points to a specified IP, that IP being the public IP of your Xahau Node.